ARCO-Lab/WELLWebsite/README.md

 python upload_data.py --year 2023 --month 7

 Large:
-Sharepoint Uploads
-take out whatever files (css, js, etc ) from wordpress, remove unused classes, and chagne so it doesnt look like macsites theme
+update config.py to use os.get env for all borealis and sharepoint stuff instead of calling it there Sharepoint Uploads take out whatever files (css, js, etc ) from wordpress, remove unused classes, and chagne so it doesnt look like macsites theme